 Music and dance are perhaps the best-known mood elevators known to the world.
 And if you add friends and food to the experience, then it becomes a ‘blast’ of happiness.
 But how does this mix of Music, Dance, Friends, and Food turns your head into a swirling swim pool of joyful sensations?

 Heady Mix: Music, Dance, Friends

 October is a season of music and dance in many parts of the world.
 Europe has Unsound, Donau, and Norberg, while Norway has Ekko, and Graz, Austria has Elevate.
 In the Americas, Denver hosts the Great American Techno Fest, Mexico is hosting MutekMx.
 There is Unsound in Poland, and Robot in Bologna, Italy.
 And Amsterdam has Ade.

 Music and Happiness

 US psychologists Ferguson and Sheldon, in a 2012 study, showed students who listened to just 12 minutes of “happy” music while trying to be feel happier experienced higher elevations in the mood.
 In the second part of their study, participants were instructed to intentionally try to become happier.
 These participants reported higher increases in happiness after listening to positively attractive music during five separate visits over a two-week period.
 These studies demonstrate that listening to positive music may be an effective way to improve happiness, particularly when it is combined with an intention to become happier.

 Dance and Happiness

 When there’s music that makes us want to start dancing, it is an experience that is called groove.
 Groove is defined as “the sensation of wanting to move some part of your body in relation to some aspect of the music,” as per Madison (2006).

 Janata et al (2012), asked many participants describe this sensation of groove in their own words.
-Based on their most frequently used words, Janata et al arrived at this definition: “Groove is the aspect of the music that induces a pleasant sense of wanting to move along with the music.”
+Based on their most frequently used words, they arrived at this definition: “Groove is the aspect of the music that induces a pleasant sense of wanting to move along with the music.”

 The surprising thing is that groove is experienced even when the listeners are presented with unfamiliar music.